 This is a tough question to answer!
 Both have similar strengths, and neither would say the other is better.
 You’ll have high mountains, deep snow, and steep terrain in both states.
 But Colorado is certainly higher above sea level, and the resorts aren’t quite as easily accessed as some of Utah’s.
 Either is an epic choice for a ski trip, though, and neither will disappoint.

-Is there anything important to know about skiing in Utah?
+Is there anything important to know?

 Riders who shred powder will fare best as Utah is renowned for its deep and consistent snowfall.
 Make sure you have the right equipment for the job: that means pow skis or a pow board and clothing warm and technical enough for long days of riding in the snow.
 Oh, and pack a low light lens – it will be a whiteout at some point!